MMShep97/blog/README.md

 Prerequisites: [docker](https://www.docker.com), [cloudinary account](https://cloudinary.com/users/register/free)

-1. Add a `.env` file to the `~/backend` folder containing secret information for cloudinary:
+1. Add a `.env` file to the at the top-level and include information for cloudinary:
 ```
-CLOUDINARY_NAME = 'name'
-CLOUDINARY_KEY = 'key'
-CLOUDINARY_SECRET = 'secret'
+CLOUDINARY_NAME='name'
+CLOUDINARY_KEY='key'
+CLOUDINARY_SECRET='secret'
 ```
 2. Run `docker compose up -d` (or `docker-compose up -d` with docker compose v1).
+3. Go to the strapi backend (`localhost:1337`) and update permissions (see: [stack overflow post](https://stackoverflow.com/a/64434834/10609282))

 That should be it!
 Let docker run its course!

 ### Additional Notes

-The nuxt url it says its running on will not work...
+The nuxt url it says its running on might not work...

 Instead, navigate to either of the following: